saucetech/loan-qualifier-app/README.md

 ## Usage

 To use the loan qualifier app, simply clone the repository and run the **app.py**.
 When prompted, select the path for the daily_rate_sheets.csv that you would like to use.
-A series of prompts will follow where you can input the applicant's financial information.
+An example has been provided in the package.
+A series of prompts will follow where you can input the applicant's financial information (credit score, monthly debt, monthly income, desired loan size, and estimate home value) which are used to calculate the qualification criteria.
 A csv file will be returned with the qualifying loans.

 ---

 ## Contributors

-Brought to you by Austin Do.
+Brought to you by Austin Do and Columbia University.
 AustinDoTech@gmail.com.

 ---

 ## License

 MIT